doofinder/php-doofinder/src/Management/docs/Api/SearchEnginesApi.md

 Creates a new search engine.

-Creates a new search engine with the data provided.
-It is not possible to execute searches against the new search engine as it does not have any index yet.
-You need to create an index belonging to the new search engine in order to be able to make searches.
+Creates a new search engine with the provided data.
+It is not possible to run searches against the new search engine as it does not have any index yet.
+You must create an index belonging to the new search engine in order to be able to make searches.

 ### Example
 ```php